So, you know how much things cost, you’ve got your coupons clipped and organized, and you’ve read your weekly ads. Now comes the fun part – SHOPPING!

 I created this printable Master List for you to use while you’re planning your trip!
 This list will help you as you jot down which items you want to buy, their sale price, the coupons you have clipped/printed/saved for each item, and how much you will actually pay OOP (out of pocket).
 I hope this is helpful to you!

-To receive the free printable Couponing Master List, put your email into the form below.
+To receive the free printable Couponing Master List, please sign up for my email list.